Brian Krolicki

-Brian K. Krolicki (born December 31, 1960) is an American businessman and politician.
+Brian Keith Krolicki (Note: Pronounced /ˈkroʊlɪˌki/ KROH-lih-kee.) (born December 31, 1960) is an American businessman and politician who is a member of the Nevada Gaming Commission since 2023.
 He was the 33rd lieutenant governor of Nevada, from 2007 to 2015.
 As the Lieutenant Governor, he presided over the Nevada State Senate, chaired the Commission on Tourism, and served on the State Board of Transportation and the Reno Tahoe Winter Games Coalition.
 Previously, he served two terms as the Nevada State Treasurer.
 He is a member of the Republican Party.
 Krolicki was not eligible to run for a third term in 2014 due to lifetime term limits by the Nevada Constitution.

 Education

 Krolicki is a graduate of Stanford University, where he graduated in 1983 with a degree in political science.

 Professional life

 Preceding his election as State Treasurer, Krolicki worked for Bankers Trust in New York City, and Smith Barney in San Francisco and Manama, Bahrain.

 Political career

 State treasurer

 Krolicki was elected state treasurer in 1998.
 During his tenure, Krolicki worked to make college education more affordable, and considered it "a cornerstone of his administration."
 He created the State Treasurer's College Savings Plan and Nevada's Prepaid College Tuition Program, and oversaw the set-up of the Gates Scholarship in Nevada.

 Along his work in higher-education accessibility, Krolicki obtained upgrades from credit-rating agencies for Nevada, saving taxpayers millions of dollars in interest payments.
 All rating agencies now consider Nevada just a notch below AAA, the highest and most coveted rating, and held by very few states.
 Krolicki was also the first state treasurer in the United States to receive the coveted Certificate of Excellence in Investment Policy from the Association of Public Treasurers of the United States and Canada.
 Krolicki also formulated and implemented many investment programs that obtained tens of millions of dollars in revenue for the state.

 On the national level, in 2002, Brian was unanimously elected by his peers to serve as president of the National Association of State Treasurers (NAST), which collectively represents over $1 trillion in assets.
 As president, he founded the NAST Committee on Corporate Governance and served as chairman of the NAST Foundation, which promotes financial literacy and education throughout the nation.
 He has worked hard to promote financial literacy in Nevada by introducing the Nevada Women's Money Conference, a free event designed to provide the necessary tools and information to become financially educated.
 In May 2004, Brian was selected by his state treasurer colleagues to receive the Unruh Award, given to the nation's most outstanding state treasurer.
 Most recently, in December 2004, Brian was again honored by his national peers in both the private and public sectors with the highly regarded Gritz Award for Excellence in Public Finance in recognition of his leadership and innovation in the area of public debt management.